History Files

 Modern Belgium within the Low Countries occupies a block of territory between the Netherlands to the north and France to the south, with Germany to the east and Luxembourg at its south-east corner.
 Belgium is one of the six founding countries of the European Union.

-FeatureThe country has a long and rather complicated history which goes farther back than may be imagined.
-In recent years researchers have concluded that all Europeans are descended (in part) from an early founder population of humans of the Aurignacian culture who lived in the area of Belgium around 35,000 BC (see feature link).
-By the Iron Age it was the tribes of the Belgae which occupied the area, along with some fringe Germanic tribes in the early days of their outward expansion from Scandinavia and the southern Baltic coast in the first couple of centuries BC.
+FeatureThe Low Countries have a long and rather complicated history which goes farther back than may be imagined, right back to the Aurignacian culture in the area of Belgium of around 35,000 BC (see feature link).
+By the Iron Age it was the tribes of the Belgae which occupied this later Southern Netherlands area.
+This was along with some fringe Germanic tribes in the early days of their outward expansion from Scandinavia and the southern Baltic coast in the first couple of centuries BC.

 Thanks to its fragmented history and the strong influences which the north, east, and south received from Dutch, German (Flemish), and French speakers respectively, today's Belgium retains strong cultural divisions.
 The second half of the twentieth century was marked by rising tensions between the Flemish-speaking and French-speaking populations, fuelled by differences in language and culture and the unequal economic development of Flanders and Wallonia.